reind33r/radicale-imaps/README.md

 # Radicale IMAP authentication plugin

 IMAP authentication plugin for [Radicale](http://radicale.org/).
-This is a simplification fork of [RadicaleIMAP](https://github.com/Unrud/RadicaleIMAP).
+This is a fork of [radicale-imap](https://github.com/comzeradd/radicale-imap) that uses IMAP4_SSL instead of IMAP4 to initiate connection.

 ## Installation